Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ### config/servers.yaml
 This is your server configuration.<br>
-You might ask, why the configuration is split between nodes.yaml and servers.yaml, especially, if you have a basic setup.
+You might wonder why the configuration is split between nodes.yaml and servers.yaml?
+Even if you have a basic setup!
-This, in fact, is to decouple the server configuration from the physical node (aka the "dcs.exe" / "dcs_server.exe" process).
+This is to decouple the server configuration from the physical node (aka the "DCS.exe" / "DCS_Server.exe" process).
 You will learn to love it, especially when you decide to move a server from one instance to another or even from one node to another.
 This is much easier with a non-coupled approach like that.
 ```yaml
 DEFAULT:
   message_afk: '{player.name}, you have been kicked for being AFK for more than {time}.'  # default message for AFK users